 The case also has a hub for connecting chassis fans from different areas and you can manage all those thin cables at one place.

-Unique Design for better airflow
+Convex Design for a better look

 Comes with a big window panel